Detroit Graffiti Transformed Into Unique Jewelry

 Beauty is in the eye of the beholder, and it can often be found in the most unsuspecting of places.
-In the past, we’ve seen jewelry created out of the shrapnel and scrap metal left behind by landmine explosions in Cambodia, and now Detroit’s Rebel Nell is turning pieces of graffitied wall — considered an eye sore by some — into luxury jewelry pieces, while also helping disadvantaged women.
+In the past, we’ve seen jewelry created out of the shrapnel and scrap metal left behind by landmine explosions in Cambodia, and now Detroit’s Rebel Nell is turning graffiti wall fragments into fashionable jewelry designs, while also helping the community.

-Since the globalization of the automobile industry, the Detroit economy has been in decline, leaving the city in a state of urban decay.
-As such, graffiti is abundant and Rebel Nell collects pieces that have fallen off the walls.
-The organization then uses a special technique to create its unique designs.
-It says: “Initially these scraps of graffiti look a little rough on the surface, just like many people’s first impression of Detroit.
+Since the globalization of the automotive industry, Detroit’s economy has suffered, creating a state of urban decay.
+As such, urban graffiti is abundant and the Rebel Nell owners collect layered wall fragments that have fallen to the ground.
+They expose each fragment to a special process that reveals layers of colorful design.
+A Rebel Nell co-owner said, “Initially these scraps of graffiti look a little rough on the surface, just like many people’s first impression of Detroit.
 However, after we take it through our process, we’re able to reveal all the beautiful layers that make up the graffiti.”

 Trendspotter | Judy McRae